 When did DeMatha open?

 In 1931, the Trinitarians established a monastery in Hyattsville because of the close proximity to Catholic University.
 In 1946, a small high school was opened at the monastery for young men interested in the priesthood.
 Soon word spread to the local community and parents asked the Trinitarians to allow their sons to attend.
 A school was built in 1950, and additions were completed in 1960, 1990 and 1997.
 The Convocation Center was dedicated in 2010.
-The school started with an enrollment of 18 in 1946, and today, has an enrollment of approximately 800 students.
+The school started with an enrollment of 18 in 1946, and today, has an enrollment of nearly 900 students.

 How did DeMatha get its reputation?